@Maxim Delvaux - Plecnik Series, Ljubljana, Slovenia

 Tina Gregorič

-graduated at Faculty of Architecture in Ljubljana and Architectural Association DRL (M.Arch with distinction) in London (2002).
+Graduated at Faculty of Architecture in Ljubljana and Architectural Association DRL (M.Arch with distinction) in London (2002).
 At the AA she co-founded +RAMTV.
 In 2003 she co-founded the architectural practice ‘dekleva gregoric architects’.
 Since 2014 she is full-professor and Head of the Research Unit for Architectural Typology and Design, Institute of Architecture and Design, Vienna University of Technology, Austria.

 Christopher Pierce

-is an academic leader and administrator, educator, writer, curator, designer and creative advisor specialising in global networks.
+Is an academic leader and administrator, educator, writer, curator, designer and creative advisor specialising in global networks.
 He lectures internationally on education, research and practice.
 Christopher completed his architecture studies at Virginia Tech and gained a PhD in architectural history at the University of Edinburgh.
 He has more than twenty-five years of higher education teaching, management and leadership experience in both the public and private sector.
 A member of the Architectural Association’s (AA) Senior Management Team he led the AA’s successful application to the UK Privy Council for Taught Degree Awarding Powers.
 He is also Head of the AA Visiting School and an Experimental Programme Unit Master.

 Maja Vardjan